linkedin/rest.li/pdl_schema.md

 Pegasus supports additional features for defining the behavior of fields in a record.
 #### Record fields can be defined as optional.
-In pegasus, a field is required unless the field is explicitly declared as optional using the `optional` keyword.
+In Pegasus, a field is required unless the field is explicitly declared as optional using the `optional` keyword.
 An optional field may be present or absent in the in-memory data structure or serialized data.

-In the generated client bindings, pegasus provides has[Field] methods(eg, `hasBirthDay()`) to determine if an optional field is present.
+In the generated client bindings, Pegasus provides has[Field] methods(eg, `hasBirthDay()`) to determine if an optional field is present.

 For example: